zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

    `$TOMCAT_HOME/lib/ext` folder to your application server's `$TOMCAT_HOME/lib/ext` folder.
 If the `$TOMCAT_HOME/lib/ext` folder doesn't exist on your application server, create it.
-If you don't have a Liferay Tomcat bundle, you'll have to individually download the JARs listed below.
+If you don't have a Liferay Tomcat bundle, you'll have to individually download the JARs listed below, but it is discouraged because of possibly version issues.

     Here's a list of the JARs that you need to copy or download to your `$TOMCAT_HOME/lib/ext` folder: